Self-similar solutions to the curve shortening flow: Introduction

 \section{Introduction}

 Some examples are known of immersed curves in the plane which move in a self-similar manner under the curve shortening flow (CSF).
 The two obvious ones are the straight line, which is not affected by the flow, and the circle, which shrinks homothetically to a point in finite time.
-The circle is the only simple closed curve which shrinks homothetically under the flow but there also exist immersed closed curves with the same property.
+The circle is the only simple closed curve which shrinks homothetically under the flow, but there also exist immersed closed curves with the same property.
 They were classified by Abresch and Langer in \cite{al}.
 A discussion about homothetically expanding curves can be found in \cite{ish} and \cite{urb}.
 The Grim Reaper curve is the graph of the function $-\log \cos (x)$.
 Calabi discovered that it translates upwards with constant speed under the flow.
 In \cite{alt}, Altschuler shows a picture of a yin-yang spiral and claims that it rotates under the flow.
+Some of these curves had earlier appeared in the physics literature \cite{mull}.

 So we have curves which shrink, expand, rotate and translate under the flow.
-But are there any other self-similar solutions, which combine two or more of these basic motions?
-The answer to that question is yes and in this paper we find and classify all immersed curves in the plane which move in a self-similar manner under the CSF.
-Our main results can be seen in the following list.\\
+But are there any other self-similar solutions which combine two or more of these basic motions?
+The answer to that question is yes, and in this paper we find and classify all immersed curves in the plane which move in a self-similar manner under the CSF.
+Our main results can be seen in the following list: